Philip Kerr, 11th Marquess of Lothian: Ambassador to the United States

+Using the media to get the message across

-Unlike Lindsay who chose to stay out of the limelight, Lothian aggressively sought media attention right from the moment he arrived in the United States.
+Unlike Lindsay who chose to stay out of the limelight, Lothian aggressively sought media attention right from the moment he arrived in the United States to get the British message across directly to the American people.
 Lothian sought to engage in what he called "mutual education" by talking to the American media as much as possible, which won the disapproval of the Foreign Office, who felt that Lothian was debasing the office of an ambassador by acting like a salesman for an Anglo-American friendship.
 Lothian's various eccentricities and his sometimes erratic behavior also worried the Foreign Office.
-Lothian chose to engage in populist gestures and became a media star as the American historian Joseph Perisco noted that Lothian: "...grasped that Americans were much taken with bluebloods exhibiting a just-plain-folks demeanor.
+However Lothian proved he was right in this as he chose to engage in populist gestures and became a media star as the American historian Joseph Perisco noted that Lothian: "...grasped that Americans were much taken with bluebloods exhibiting a just-plain-folks demeanor.
 Thus, he wore a battered gray fedora, drove his own car, and bought his own train tickets when travelling in the United States."
-Lothian's sense of humor also appealed to Americans who liked an aristocrat who was not pompous or stuffy.
-One of Lothian's favorite jokes was to point out to American visitors a gigantic portrait of King George III that stood in the lobby of the embassy, saying this was the "founder of the American republic".
+Lothian's sense of humour also appealed to Americans who liked an aristocrat who was not pompous or stuffy.
+Lothian humorously would point out to American visitors a gigantic portrait of King George III that stood in the lobby of the embassy, saying this was the "founder of the American republic".